Ratatata

 "Ratatata" (stylized in all caps) is a song by Japanese kawaii metal band Babymetal and German electronicore band Electric Callboy.
-It was released as a standalone single on May 23, 2024, and was later included on Babymetal's album Metal Forth, which was released on August 8, 2025.
+It was released as a standalone single on May 23, 2024, and was later included on Babymetal's album Metal Forth and Electric Callboy's album Tanzneid.

 Background

 On May 16, 2024, a teaser video announced the two bands had collaborated on a single called "Ratatata", to be released on May 23.
 They played the song live together for the first time during Babymetal's Fox Fest in Saitama on May 25.
 The bands later collaborated on a mobile game that featured the song on its soundtrack.

 Following the song's release, Babymetal revealed in interviews the collaboration happened because they wanted to create a song similar to Electric Callboy's track "We Got the Moves", as they enjoyed the audience participation that was an important component of the song during live shows; struggling to write a new song in this vein, they contacted Electric Callboy directly for advice, which instead led to the two bands collaborating on the song that became "Ratatata".